 This is the first step to prevent suicidal thoughts, and there is no shame in seeking help.

 Losing someone you love and coping with grief is a challenging experience.
 No one can definitively guide you about what’s right or wrong while you are grieving.

-Hope we were able to help you in this tough phase of your life.
+Now tell us, how are you coping with this tough phase of your life?
 For more information or any suggestions, feel free to write to us or comment below.